UoS-SCCS/VirtualWebAuthn/SETUP.md

 ### TODO
 * CTAPHID commands
-    * CTAPHID_MSG - Will not implement in this version, it is for CTAP1/U2F which doesn't provide the functionality we want in any case
+    * CTAPHID_MSG - The framework for this implemented but he current proof of concept authenticator does not handle this message since it is for CTAP1/U2F which doesn't provide the functionality being explored
     * ~~CTAPHID_LOCK~~ implemented but not tested due to client not using it
-* ~~Full parameters validation with associated error message returns for all of the above.
-Functional validation is there, i.e. incorrect PIN, but format and structure checks are still to be implemented - This is largely complete, some additional validation will be required once all options and extensions are supported~~
-* ~~Extensions and options in MakeCredential and GetAssertion~~
-    * ~~options (rk and uv) are in principle implemented by require some UI additions~~
-* ~~_Resident Key Option_~~ This is now complete, it is a parameter option
-* ~~UI to obtain presence/user verification and display relying party information~~
-    * ~~initial implementation has started - further investigation of exactly what constitutes verification and consent~~
 * Additional Attestation Statement formats
-* ~~Additional Crypto Providers~~ TPM Crypto provider implemented
 * Additional Attestation Types
-* ~~Documentation~~ code level documentation complete - all functions/methods classes
 * Expand to handle different simultaneous TPM and non-TPM crypto providers for the same algorithm

-**You should now run dice_key.py to start the authenticator**

 ## Setup
-I would recommed performing the following in a Virtual Machine, I've tested on Ubuntu 20.04.
+We would recommed performing the following in a Virtual Machine, it has been tested on Ubuntu 20.04.
 The kernel version needs to be fairly recent to include a patch that would cause errors when creating the virtual USB device.

 ### Virtual Machine Setup
 * Download VirtualBox [https://www.virtualbox.org/](https://www.virtualbox.org/)